zifeishan/cs224s-deepSpeech/doc/final-report/src/experiments.md

 For dataset, we use a subsample of the broadcast lattice dataset.
 We only takes 1,000 lattices (speeches) and split them half-half for training and testing.

-## List of features
+### List of features

 Features we implement are listed below.
 Some are discussed in the above section while some are newly introduced.
+Some of these features are also shown in Figure \ref{fig:fg}.

 1. (*unigram-freq*) Google unigram frequency